Hunter Henry Player Prop Bets for NFL Week 13 | New England vs. Buffalo 12/6/2021

 Season Stats

-- So far this season, 12.8% of the 391 passes thrown by his team have gone Henry's way.
+- Henry has hauled in 35 catches for 394 yards and seven touchdowns this year.
+He has been targeted 50 times and averages 32.8 receiving yards.

-- With 13 targets in the red zone this season, Henry has been on the receiving end of 23.2% of his team's 56 red zone pass attempts.
+- Henry has seen the ball thrown his way 13 times in the red zone this season, 23.2% of his team's 56 red zone pass attempts.

 - Click over to SISportsbook and find the latest player props and odds for Henry's matchup with the Bills.